serverlessworkflow/specification/specification.md

 * Set of [Workflow Extensions](extensions/README.md) which
   allow users to define additional, non-execution-related workflow information.
 This information can be used to improve workflow performance.
-  Some example workflow extensions include Key Performance Indicators (KPIs), Simulation, Tracing, etc.
+  Some example workflow extensions include Key Performance Indicators (KPIs), Rate Limiting, Simulation, Tracing, etc.
 * Technology Compatibility Kit (TCK) to be used as a specification conformance tool for runtime implementations.

 ## Specification Details